National Black HIV/AIDS Awareness Day

 National Women and Girls HIV/AIDS Awareness Day

-In 2017, women made up 19% of new HIV diagnoses in the United States.
+According to the CDC, in 2018, women made up 19% of new U.S. HIV diagnoses.
 This awareness day recognizes the impact of HIV/AIDS on women and girls.

 National Native HIV/AIDS Awareness Day

-This day honors American Indians, Alaska Natives and Native Hawaiians and is intended to empower these groups to get tested and bring HIV/AIDS awareness to their communities.
+This day, which falls on the first day of spring, honors American Indians, Alaska Natives and Native Hawaiians and is intended to empower these groups to get tested and bring HIV/AIDS awareness to their communities.

 National Youth HIV & AIDS Awareness Day

-This awareness day was started in 2013 to engage those under age 25 on the topic of HIV/AIDS.
-According to the CDC, about 21% of new U.S. HIV diagnoses in 2017 were among 13- to 24-year-olds.
+This awareness day encourages those under age 25 to speak out about HIV/AIDS.
+According to the CDC, about 21% of new U.S. HIV diagnoses in 2018 were among 13- to 24-year-olds.

 National Transgender HIV Testing Day

-HIV disproportionately affects the trans-gender population.
-NTHTD encourages local testing events and campaigns promoting testing and awareness in the trans community.
+HIV/AIDS disproportionately affects the transgender population.
+This awareness day calls for local events and campaigns promoting HIV testing and awareness in trans communities.

 HIV Vaccine Awareness Day